- Arts and Design»

 Optional Flower Detail

 If you love the flower, it's crocheted with plarn twice as thick as the one made for the purse.
+Unfortunately, I have lost the pattern for THIS flower because the webpage that hosted it already closed and I was off the grid for that time.

 After crocheting the flower, sew it to the pouch.